DavYang/AlleleStacker/README.md

+### Date : 11/20/24

+Goals:

+- Map variants using phased data from pb-WGS-wdl outputs (these are all phased)
+- This will require merging variant files for each type and applying QC.
+- Map variants for all types available.
+- Include count of input regins, input variants, and outputs.

+#### Variant file preparation

+1) Compile sample data from sample directories

+- sample_phased_small_variant_vcfs
+- sample_phased_sv_vcfs
+- hificnv_vcfs
+- trgt_repeat_vcf
+* See "/gs/gsfs0/shared-lab/greally-lab/David/6_base-seq_SC1/WGS-analysis/outputs_compiled/20240501-results" for compiled data

+2) Merge VCFs and apply soft QC
+3) Map to candidate regions

 ### Date : 11/19/24

 This test run will use a new set of intial segmentation paramters to enhance resolution (purposeful over segmentation) and boost the generation of query regions.